Candidate Filing Press Release & Resulting Press Coverage: A (Personal) Case Study

 It is officially election season for municipal candidates in North Carolina and across the country.
 Learning the nuts and bolts of putting together a campaign is vitally important to your electoral success.
 But what does this look like in the real world?

-Between now and November, I will share some actual examples from my own campaigns.
+Periodically, I will share some actual examples from my own campaigns.
 These examples are not of the “right” and “only” way of doing things.
 I present them as case studies that your campaign can use to discuss what works for your election and your community.

 Starting with: The Filing Press Release and the Resulting News Coverage